GeertJohan/go.rice/README.md

 This project is licensed under a Simplified BSD license.
 Please read the [LICENSE file][license].

-### Todo
+### TODO & Development
+This package is not completed yet.
+Though it already provides working embedding, some important featuers are still missing.
+ - implement Readdir() correctly on virtualDir

+Less important stuff:
- - rice.FindSingle() that loads and embeds a single file as oposed to a directory.
+ - rice.FindSingle(..) that loads and embeds a single file as oposed to a complete directory.
 It should have methods .String(), .Bytes() and .File()
- - think about MustString and MustBytes methods, which wrap String and Bytes, but panic on error and have single return value (string or []byte)
+ - think about MustString and MustBytes methods, which wraps String() and Bytes(), but panics on error and have single return value (string or []byte)
  - The rice tool uses a simple regexp to find calls to `rice.Box(..)`, this should be changed to `go/ast` or maybe `go.tools/oracle`?
  - idea, os/arch dependent embeds. rice checks if embedding file has _os_arch or build flags.
 If box is not requested by file without build-flags, then the buildflags are applied to the embed file.